virtuozzo/cloudscripting-docs/docs/creating-manifest/basic-configs.md

 - `logo` - JPS application image is shown while jps installation
 - `script` - <a href="/creating-manifest/actions/#script" target="_blank">action</a>,= for executing javascript and java scripts
 - `description` - information about JPS which is shown before install process
-- `success` - message after successfull application installation
+- `success` - message after successful application installation

 The Cloud Scripting engine also supports a `${baseUrl}` placeholder.
 It can be used throughout the users’ customs scripts (within the <a href="/creating-manifest/actions/#cmd" target="_blank">*cmd*</a> and <a href="/creating-manifest/actions/#script" target="_blank">*script*</a> actions).